-Dan is the firm's co-hiring partner and currently serves on the firm's diversity and hiring committees.
 Dan is an active volunteer with the Support Center for Child Advocates and Homeless Advocacy Project .
 In 2015, he was recognized by the Support Center for Child Advocates as one of its Distinguished Advocates.
 Dan also co-founded and co-chairs the firm's Co-Vet pro bono initiative, which is devoted to providing pro bono legal services to military veterans.
 He also serves on the board of the Philadelphia Fireman's Hall Museum.

 Dan received his Bachelor of Arts from Colgate University in 1999 and his law degree from Georgetown University Law Center in 2002.